- Direct employment created through temporary construction jobs as well as long-term jobs in operations and maintenance

 - Improved integration of renewable energy assets with the National Grid

 - Reduced reliance on national grid infrastructure and increased local grid resilience

-As part of the on-going studies for the proposed development, Bord na Móna will also be exploring the opportunity to include amenity facilities as part of the proposed development.
-More information on this aspect of the development will be provided in early 2022.
+As part of the on-going studies for the Energy Park, Bord na Móna will also be exploring the opportunity to include amenity facilities.